A New Era in Airshows: 56 ARS introduces KC-46 demo team

 |0

-This work, A New Era in Airshows: 56 ARS introduces KC-46 demo team [Image 4 of 4], by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A New Era in Airshows: 56 ARS introduces KC-46 demo team, by A1C Jonah Bliss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.